Beach Haven, New Zealand: Culture & community

-Beach Haven is one of the most diverse areas of the North Shore.
-There is a very strong sense of community which centres on the village shops at the intersection of Beach Haven and Rangatira Roads.
-The Beach Haven Placemaking Project has established a garden on the site of the former post office.
-A complete garden project (funded by local council) began construction in April 2015 and was completed by the end of the year.
+A garden project (funded by local council) began construction in April 2015 and was completed by the end of the year.

 In 2013, the community learned that the Beach Haven Methodist Church – which sits on a prominent site in the village – was to be demolished by the Lifewise trust to make way for accessible housing units.
 The church was built by the community in one day in 1939 using donated timber.
 "We are dismayed at the prospect of losing the old church building which was built in 1939 in one day by the Beach Haven community," said Lisbeth Alley of the Heart of Beach Haven group.
 The group and the trust have committed to working together to find a way of keeping the church.

 Methodist Mission Northern's property development arm, Airedale Property Trust, spent years discussing the church's future with the community.
 Bruce Stone, chief executive, said APT was approached by the church to put the land to better use for the community.
 "There is a shortage of purpose-built housing for people with disabilities," Stone said.
 "This [development] allows the church to use land in a new way.
 If [the church] could have been retained on site and used as a part of development, it would have been."

-Parts of the area are poorer than other North Shore suburbs, leaving it with something of an unfair reputation.
-In recent years, there has been a concerted community effort to improve both the reality and the reputation of the area.
 In 2013, the Kaipatiki Community Policing Project won a national award.
+Kainga Ora have been building high density social housing complexes in the area since 2016.

 The hip hop artist Sir T. grew up in Beach Haven and often raps about the area.
-His single "Invincible" was filmed around Lysander Crescent.
-Another local music legend is Jazz artist Nathan Haines.

-Gentrification

-Beach Haven is growing in popularity, driven by young professional families because of its new ferry service, access to the water, friendly community and laid-back lifestyle.
-Prices increased by an average of 44 per cent between 2011 and 2014, though the suburb is still considered to be underpriced compared to its neighbours.